lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 ]
 ```

-The trailing comma after the last element shall not be used.
+Don't use the trailing comma after the last element.

 **Strings**

-Multi-line strings shall be preferred over concatenation.
+Prefer multi-line strings over concatenation.

 **Do**: